How to Perfect Each Type of Snatch You'll Do In CrossFit

 The snatch variation that you'll see most often in CrossFit?
 The barbell snatch.
 "You can power snatch or squat snatch a barbell," says Milgram.
-But a power snatch is generally considered "easier" for folks new to lifting and those with limited mobility because it does not require squatting with a barbell overhead—it only requires quarter-squatting.
+But a power is generally considered "easier" for folks new to lifting, and those with limited mobility, because it does not require squatting.
+It only requires quarter-squatting.

-A. Begin with the loaded barbell on the ground with feet under the bar, about hip-width apart, toes slightly turned out.
+A) Begin with the loaded barbell on the ground with bar over feet.
+Feet should be about hip-width apart, toes slightly turned out.

-B. Squat down and position hands with a snatch grip (wide enough so that, when standing with straight arms, the bar sits in hip crease).
+B) Squat down and position hands at snatch grip (wide enough so the bar sits in hip crease when standing upright with arms straight).
 Ideally, use a hook grip (thumb around the bar).

-C. Get into starting position: Screw pinkies into the bar to engage lats, lift hips so that they're slightly higher than knees, and push knees out.
+C) Get into starting position: screw pinkies into the bar to engage lats.
+Lift hips so that they are slightly higher than knees, and push knees out.

-D. Straighten legs while pulling the barbell up along the front of the body with straight arms.
+D) Straighten legs while pulling the barbell up alongside body with straight arms.

-F. Land in a quarter-squat (feet shoulder-width apart, toes slightly turned out), while moving quickly into an overhead squat position under the bar.
+F) Land in a quarter-squat (feet shoudler-width apart, toes slightly turned out), while moving quickly into an overhead squat position under the bar.

 Once you nail the power snatch broken down above, you can try the barbell squat snatch.
 For the squat snatch, rather than catching the barbell overhead with your legs in a quarter squat, you'll catch it in the bottom of your squat, and then press the bar overhead while you stand up.

 "The squat snatch is a challenging movement that requires a lot of prerequisite ankle, hip, shoulder, and thoracic spine mobility, but the movement allows advanced lifters to lift more weight than they'd otherwise be able to," says Wickham.
 And more weight=more gains.